nachocaru/xaprb.com/content/blog/2006-06-16-how-to-avoid-unique-index-violations-on-updates-in-mysql.md

 ---
 title: How to avoid unique index violations on updates in MySQL
-author: Baron Schwartz
-excerpt: "<p>There is a bug in MySQL that causes an <code>UPDATE</code> to fail with a unique index violation, even though the statement doesn't create duplicate values.
-In this article I'll explain when this bug can happen, and how to work around it.</p>"
-layout: post
 permalink: /2006/06/16/how-to-avoid-unique-index-violations-on-updates-in-mysql/
 description:
   - 'Some legitimate updates can fail because of a bug in MySQL.
 This article shows how to work around it.'